-One of my favorite sites is I Will Teach You To Be Rich, a site about personal finance and entrepreneurship, written by Ramit Sethi.
+One of my favorite sites is I Will Teach You To Be Rich, run by Ramit Sethi.
+Originally only about personal finance, IWT now focuses on using psychology and systems to live a Rich Life.

 Many sites in the personal finance niche talk about cutting back and saving a few cents by not buying that latte every morning, or not going to the movies every weekend.